Sripo/HTML_CSS/README.md

 - Empty tag is an HTML Element that doesn't have any content or closing tag.
 Ex : `<br>`,`<hr>`,`<img>`,`<input>`.
 - Self-closing tag refer to the way elements are written to make them syntactically valid in XHTML or XML.
 Ex : `<br/>`,`<img/>`, `<input/>`,`<meta/>`.
 These tags format(with the slash at the end) is a requirement in XML based languages.

-  -In summary, empty tags are about the nature of the element (having no content), while self-closing tags are about the syntax used to write those tags, particularly in XHTML.
+  - In summary, empty tags are about the nature of the element (having no content), while self-closing tags are about the syntax used to write those tags, particularly in XHTML.

 ## Text Formatting in HTML